syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

 `SfAccordion` can be bounded with data by setting the ItemsSource property of BindableLayout.

-The following code example binds the collection created in previous step to the `Bindable.ItemsSource` property:
+The following code example binds the collection created in previous step to the `Bindable.ItemsSource` property.

 {% tabs %}
 {% highlight xaml %}